livetocode/gluu-oxauth-bug-report-01/README.md

 - a different ACR value (it will force a new Session)
 - a second client with "prompt" login and a different user

-# Suggestions

-## Tests

-You should add unit tests and integration tests to make sure that there won't be any regression related to this bug report, since the consequences are pretty disastrous, with the flood of network requests hitting the Gluu server in a loop.

-## end_session without active session
+# Bug 4 - end_session without active session

 When using the allowPostLogoutRedirectWithoutValidation option, if the session was already terminated prior to calling end_session, the logout redirect will have an error parameter, which is not really helpful and is pretty ugly (it contains a very long phrase).

-Also, it might cause javascript code to fail if they check this parameter.
+Also, it might cause javascript code to fail if they check this parameter, such as the oidc-client library.
+See https://github.com/IdentityModel/oidc-client-js/blob/dev/src/OidcClient.js#L181-L183

 So, I would suggest to simply ignore the error, since we can't really act upon it.